Nuix/ProServ-NLI-Builder/README.md

 **CSV Files**

-CSV file support is provided through the `nuix_nli_lib.edrm.csv_files` module, which provides two classes.
+CSV file support is provided through the `nuix_nli_lib.data_types.csv_files` module, which provides two classes.

 CSVEntry
 : This subclass of the `nuix_nli_lib.edrm.FileEntry` will read a CSV file from disk.
 It will represent the Native of